shivanshu41/sensenrespond/Readme.md

 - This architecture follows Microservice approach.
 It contains two microservices namely Page and Auth
 - It is designed in Dependency Injection pattern to enable high scalabality.
 In this we are injecting operations to the controller as dependency.
 The operations are defined set of services with a unique name denoting the endpoint of the service.
 In this way only the services are modifiable and rest of the architecture works as a unique instance.
 - This dependency injection approach prevents the data leak in a request by maintaining the context of the request inside the closure of the created instance
+- The context of the request can be provided by an api gateway or any high order service
 - Security is handled by authetication middleware which checks the token provided in Authorisation Bearer
 - Page Microservice is used for page management , post management , comment management , replies management , likes management
 - Auth Service handles the authentication and authorisation of the user using JsonWebTokens